 Step 2: Configure a Browser to Proxy the Traffic Through Netsparker

-- By default when Netsparker’s proxy is started, all the popular browsers such as Internet Explorer, Google Chrome and Mozilla Firefox will automatically proxy traffic through it.
-Therefore you do not need to manually configure the browser’s proxy settings
+- By default, when Netsparker’s proxy is started, it sets itself as a system proxy.
+This means that all the popular browsers, such as Internet Explorer, Google Chrome and Mozilla Firefox will automatically proxy traffic through it.
+So,you don’t need to manually configure the browser’s proxy settings.

 - If you are using a browser that is not automatically proxying the traffic through Netsparker’s proxy, configure it before starting the scan (enable Use Custom Proxy) to proxy the traffic to port 10010, Netsparker’s proxy default port.